-You should contact one of our construction accident lawyers as soon as possible following the accident, as time is a critical element.
+You should contact one of our construction accident lawyers promptly following the accident, as time is a critical element.
 Construction sites are constantly evolving, and critical evidence may disappear from the property in very short order.
-We can also offer legal advice and recommendations on how best to proceed in a manner that will maximize your chances of getting the compensation you deserve for your injuries and other losses.
-Our attorneys can also guide you through the process of dealing with your workers’ compensation claim.
+We can also offer legal advice and recommendations on how best to proceed in a manner that will increase your chances of receiving the compensation you deserve for your injuries and other losses.
+Our attorneys can also walk you through the process of dealing with your workers’ compensation claim.

-How much will it cost to hire a Texas personal injury lawyer to handle my construction accident lawsuit?
+How much does it cost to hire a Texas personal injury attorney to handle my construction accident lawsuit?

 Every case is unique, so the complexity and time involved with each case varies dramatically.
-Generally, we accept personal injury and wrongful death lawsuits on a contingency basis.
+Generally, we accept wrongful death and personal injury lawsuits on a contingency basis.
 As such, it’s typical for the fee to be collected at the very end of the process, once our attorneys have recovered compensation.

 In some cases, the defendant may be ordered to pay your legal fees.
-In other cases, the law firm accepts a pre-determined percentage of the funds recovered for the individual.
+Additionally, other cases involve the law firm accepts a pre-determined portion of the funds recovered for the individual.

 What causes construction accidents?